TalAter/annyang/docs/README.md

 result - Fired as soon as some speech was identified.
 This generic callback will be followed by either the resultMatch or resultNoMatch callbacks.
-    Callback functions registered to this event will include an array of possible phrases the user said resultMatch - Fired when annyang was able to match between what the user said and a registered command resultNoMatch - Fired when what the user said didn't match any of the registered commands Callback functions registered to this event will include an array of possible phrases the user might've said
+    Callback functions registered to this event will include an array of possible phrases the user said resultMatch - Fired when annyang was able to match between what the user said and a registered command Callback functions registered to this event will contain three arguments in the following order:
+      * The phrase the user said that matched a command
+      * The command that was matched
+      * An array of possible alternative phrases the user might've said resultNoMatch - Fired when what the user said didn't match any of the registered commands Callback functions registered to this event will include an array of possible phrases the user might've said